-Features to Look for When Shopping for a Quiet Treadmill
+What to Consider When Shopping for a Quiet Treadmill

 As is the case with other motorized quiet equipment I’ve reviewed, a more powerful motor is usually much louder than a weaker one.
 Fortunately, in this case, you’d be able to choose the speed of the motor, which should make it easy to keep it at a quiet purr.
 Maintaining a slower pace while you’re running typically produces less noise as well.